 All in all it's best to avoid the negatives and concentrate on helping as many children as possible to receive their certificates and maintain our very high levels of attendance as a school.

 The most recent national data for attendance (2018/19) shows the school as having an attendance rate of 94.8%.
-In the academic year 2019/20 schools were required to close as part of the lockdown strategy to limit the progress of the Coronavirus.
-Consequently there is no corresponding data for this period.
+In the academic years 2019/20 and 2020/2021 schools were required to close as part of the lockdown strategy to limit the progress of the Coronavirus.
+Consequently there is no corresponding data for these periods.